dennybritz/bella/README.md

 Many tasks in Natural Language Processing (NLP) require labeled data.
 Examples include Sentiment Analysis, Text Categorization, Entity Linking and POS tagging.
 But creating and verifying such labeled data can be a painful process that is often done in Google Spreadsheets, raw CSV files or through external services such as Amazon Mechanical Turk.
 Typically the output of such a process is then transformed in some way before it can be fed into a Machine Learning system.
 If you want to re-label any of the data you may even need a full ETL pipeline.

-Building a Machine Learning model often happens in a [Build-Measure-Learn](http://steveblank.com/2015/05/06/build-measure-learn-throw-things-against-the-wall-and-see-if-they-work/) cycle.
+Building a Machine Learning model is often a [Build-Measure-Learn](http://steveblank.com/2015/05/06/build-measure-learn-throw-things-against-the-wall-and-see-if-they-work/) cycle.
 You build the model, measure its performance, learn about what kind of mistakes it makes, and then improve it.
 I found that most my time is spent measuring and learning, which involves collecting, inspecting, and labeling training and test data.

 bella aims to make evaluation and labeling less painful by providing:

 1. A graphical user interface
 2. A database backend to manage labeled data

-The GUI allows you to label and tag of data through convenient keyboard shortcuts and swipe gestures and visualize metrics, confusion matrices, and more.
+The GUI allows you to label and tag of data through convenient keyboard shortcuts and swipe, and visualize metrics, confusion matrices, and more.
 The database backend manages labeled data and exports it into various formats.

 ### Use Cases